Explore Cuba Like a Pro: Your 2026 Travel Budget Guide

 While you don’t want to exchange too much at once, you will get a better rate for EUR/USD100 than for EUR/USD20.
 Also, your EUR/USD banknotes must be undamaged.
 If your ATM at home spits out a slightly damaged note, walk into the bank and ask them to exchange it.

-Also, since you won’t be exchanging a huge amount in any case but instead will be paying a lot in EUR/USD, bring notes in smaller denominations so that you can always pay the correct amount.
-Speaking of EUR vs USD: While you may get more CUPs if you exchange EUR, we found both currencies are being used interchangeably.
-For example, the Viazul website quotes a trip at EUR50, which you can pay by handing over USD50.
+Also, since you won’t be exchanging a large amount in any case but will instead be paying a lot in EUR/USD, bring notes in smaller denominations so you can always pay the correct amount.

 Bring enough EUR/USD cash with you to pay for your trip - ATMs in Cuba don't work for most foreign cards | Image courtesy of Ali Mkumbwa on Unsplash